kubecolor/kubecolor/README.md

 | `tritanopia-light`(*)   | Color theme for [Tritanopia color blindness](https://www.color-blindness.com/tritanopia-blue-yellow-color-blindness/).
 For when your terminal's background is light/bright.

 > [!NOTE]
 > (*) As of version `v0.3.0`, both `deuteranopia` and `tritanopia` themes are the same as `protanopia`.
 They may differ in future versions when we better tune them.
 Set your configuration to match your color-blindness type so you will benefit of the future changes.
+We gladly accept suggestions on how to improve them.

 Selecting preset can be done via the `KUBECOLOR_PRESET` environment variable, like so: